frmichel/taxrefweb/web-application/README.md

  - [PESI (Pan-European Species directories Infrastructure)](http://www.eu-nomen.eu/portal/),
  - [Index Fungorum](http://www.indexfungorum.org/).

-By querying the developed SPARQL micro-services, it detects and shows disagreements with respect to valid name, author, taxonomic rank, habitat, parent taxon and synonyms.
+By querying the developed SPARQL micro-services, the application detects and shows disagreements with respect to valid name, author, taxonomic rank, habitat, parent taxon and synonyms.

 ## Installation
-Copy the content of this folder into the web server directory (e.g. in /var/www/html or $HOME/public_html), then use the deploy.sh script to customize the URLs of the SPARQL micro-services to query.
+Copy the content of this folder into the web server directory (e.g. in /var/www/html or $HOME/public_html).
 The web application will be accessible at ```http://<your-server>/taxon.php?id=<TAXREF Taxon ID>```.
 For instance: ```http://localhost/taxon.php?id=67104```.

+[1] Michel F., Zucker C., Gargominy O. & Gandon F. (2018).
+Integration of Web APIs and Linked Data Using SPARQL Micro-Services — Application to Biodiversity Use Cases.
+Information 9(12):310.